coijanovic/ledgerweb/readme.md

 1. Clone this repository
 2. Setup your cloud storage with `rclone config` and edit line 45 in `ledgerweb.py` to match your configuration
     - to only use local storage, remove line 45 from `ledgerweb.py`
+3. Modify `accounts.txt` to contain all accounts (e.g "Expenses:Food:Groceries") you use in your ledger-file.
+This used for auto-completion.
 3. `python3 ledgerweb.py`